Star Trek VI: The Undiscovered Country

-After the critical and commercial disappointment of The Final Frontier, the next film was initially planned as a prequel, with younger actors portraying the crew of the Enterprise while attending Starfleet Academy.
-The idea was discarded because of negative reaction from the original cast and the fans.
+After the critical and commercial disappointment of The Final Frontier, the next film in the franchise was conceived as a prequel, with younger actors portraying the Enterprise crew while attending Starfleet Academy.
+Negative reaction from the original cast and the fans led to the prequel concept being discarded.
 Faced with producing a new film in time for Star Trek's 25th anniversary, director Nicholas Meyer and Denny Martin Flinn wrote a script based on a suggestion from Leonard Nimoy about what would happen if "the Wall came down in space", touching on the contemporary events of the Cold War.

 Principal photography took place between April and September 1991.
 Because of a lack of sound stage space on the Paramount lot, many scenes were filmed around Hollywood.
-Meyer and cinematographer Hiro Narita aimed for a darker and more dramatic mood, altering sets originally used for the television series Star Trek: The Next Generation.
+Meyer and cinematographer Hiro Narita aimed for a darker and more dramatic mood, altering sets that were being used for the television series Star Trek: The Next Generation.
 Producer Steven-Charles Jaffe led a second unit to an Alaskan glacier that stood in for a Klingon gulag.
 Cliff Eidelman produced the film's score, which is intentionally darker than previous Star Trek offerings.

 Star Trek VI: The Undiscovered Country was released in North America on December 6, 1991.
-It garnered positive reviews, with publications praising the lighthearted acting, setting and facetious references, and performed strongly at the box office.
+It received positive reviews, with publications praising the lighthearted acting, setting and references.
 It posted the largest opening weekend gross of the series before going on to earn $96.8 million worldwide.
 The film earned two Oscar nominations, for Best Makeup and Best Sound Effects, and is the only Star Trek movie to win the Saturn Award for Best Science Fiction Film.
-The film has been released on various home media formats, including a special collectors' edition in 2004, to which Meyer made minor alterations to the film.
+The film has been released on various home media formats, including a special collectors' edition in 2004, for which Meyer made minor alterations to the film.
+It was followed by the seventh motion picture, Star Trek Generations, in 1994.